Shlackka/Oathbound/README.md

 6. **Configure Environment Variables:**
    - Navigate to the "Settings" tab.
    - Scroll down to the "Config Vars" section.
-   - Click on "Reveal Config Vars" and add a key-value pair:
+   - Click on "Reveal Config Vars" and add two key-value pairs:
+    - First Pair:
       - Key: `PORT`
       - Value: `8000`
+    - Second Pair:
+      - Key: `CREDS`
+      - Value: Contents of your creds.json file
    - Click the "Add" button to save the configuration.

 7. **Add Buildpacks:**